Faculty and Staff Research

 Victorian Samplings Podcast Episode 4: Singing From the Margins.
 Crafting Communities.

-In this podcast, RDC English faculty member Dr. Heather Marcovitch is part of a panel discussion about the hymns Victorians sang and the role of vocal music in the lives of marginalized individuals and groups.
+In this podcast, Red Deer Polytechnic English faculty member Dr. Heather Marcovitch is part of a panel discussion about the hymns Victorians sang and the role of vocal music in the lives of marginalized individuals and groups.
 Dr. Marcovitch’s talk focuses on the Ethical Culture Society of New York, a secular humanist society, and the way its founder, Felix Adler, wove Talmudic knowledge into a popular hymn for the Society.
 These podcasts are part of the Crafting Communities project, a scholarly website about Victorian material culture and crafting.

 “Open Education Lightning Talk: Open Education Practices in Introductory Psychology Courses.”
 2021 University of Alberta Open Education Symposium.

-RDC Nursing faculty members Dr. Juliet Onabadejo, Katherine Schepp, Carnelle "Raigne" Symes and Kala Streibel are exploring the overall impact of a new concept-based curriculum at the program level.
+Red Deer Polytechnic Nursing faculty members Dr. Juliet Onabadejo, Katherine Schepp, Carnelle "Raigne" Symes and Kala Streibel are exploring the overall impact of a new concept-based curriculum at the program level.
 The Bachelor of Science in Nursing (BScN) program has recently implemented a concept-based curriculum which is a response to the issues of content-laden curricula to encourage effective student outcomes.
 The experiences of faculty, staff, administrators, and students are being explored to understand the impact of the curriculum change.
 A qualitative research method will enable the researchers to gain an understanding of how the faculty, staff, and students construct meaning within their context.
 This study will assist with knowledge generation and quality assurance while promoting the Scholarship of Teaching and Learning research within the Collaborative BScN Program.

 Funding enables an undergraduate nursing student to participate as a paid research assistant, giving her a direct nursing education research experience with an opportunity to further develop a range of twenty-first century skills that will enhance her workplace readiness.

-RDC Communications Studies instructor Trish Campbell’s new article looks at self-care practices in which medical expertise is not passively consumed by the layperson, but shared and (re)produced in social groups.
+Red Deer Polytechnic Communications Studies instructor Dr. Trish Campbell’s new article looks at self-care practices in which medical expertise is not passively consumed by the layperson, but shared and (re)produced in social groups.
 This research is particularly important with the advent of the internet, which provides instant access to mediated medical knowledge and a space for care communities to communicate about their experiences.
 The laypersons examined here are members of the Canadian online collective Running Mania.
 Drawing from member interviews and website observations of the site's injury forum, the study examines collective injury management from two perspectives: the lay expert whose knowledge arises from experience and the expert patient whose knowledge parallels biomedical science.
 The findings indicate that these types of expertise often come together in actual self-care practices to create new knowledge as laypersons use whatever works in managing their health.
-This persistent, attentive tinkering with all kinds expertise while listening to one’s body is theorized as a “logic of care”, a type of reasoning that doesn’t require differentiating between expert and lay knowledge.
+This persistent, attentive tinkering with all kinds of expertise while listening to one’s body is theorized as a “logic of care”, a type of reasoning that doesn’t require differentiating between expert and lay knowledge.
 Further, this logic of care has the potential to bridge the expert/lay boundary and the potential conflicts arising between a patient’s and medical practitioner’s knowledge.
 In “good” care practices, multiple expertises are needed, both expert and lay, to hold the body together.

 Funding: Mitacs Accelerate